 - Exercise with a partner.
 This makes exercising more fun and it’s social.
 Consider a group, an individual, or even your dog.

 - If you don’t like to walk, consider other activities.
 Try gardening, dancing, fishing, tai chi, or yoga.
 Any active activity that you enjoy can benefit your health.

 Things to consider

-Talk with your doctor before starting an exercise program. about your plans before you start.
-Your muscles will very likely be sore when you first increase your physical activity.
+Talk with your doctor before starting an exercise program.
+Your muscles will likely be sore when you first increase your physical activity.
 But don’t consider that a reason to stop.
 Mild soreness will go away in a few days as you become more used to exercise.